s-macke/AdventureAI/README.md

 Your output should be a simple command, typically one or two words
 ```

-So, there is no Chain of Thought pattern included.

-Also I limit each run to 100 steps, because the games can be too complex to solve within the given context windows.
-Also it is much too expensive.
+Additionally, I limit each run to 100 steps because the games can be too complex to solve within the given context windows.
+This limitation also helps control costs.

 Throughout the game, the progress is recorded and scored.
-Each model runs at least three times and the progress is averaged.
+Each model runs at least three times, and the progress is averaged.

 ## What does this benchmark test?